 Keep a Bear Out of the Garden & Yard

+Other than employing repellent tactics, you should also spray garbage areas with disinfectants regularly to reduce odors that attract bears.
+Double bagging and storing in airtight containers are also helpful for stopping bears.
+Cleaning up grills after each use and keeping all pet food and bird feeders put away is another good idea.
+For those with compost piles, be sure not to add any meat or sweet scraps.
+Keep it aerated by turning frequently and adding some lime to help speed up the decomposition process.
+You could even try enclosing the compost heap with an electric fence.
 Fencing also goes a long way in protecting garden areas, as well as fruit trees.
 Remember, bears are good climbers and diggers.
-Therefore, when erecting a fence, use heavy, chain-link or woven wire.
-Keep it at least eight feet high with another two feet below the ground.
+Therefore, when erecting a fence, use heavy, chain-link, or woven wire.
+Keep it at least 8 feet (2 m.) high with another 2 feet (61 cm.) below the ground.
 Install a strand or two of barbed wire or electric fencing along the top as well.
-Simply using electric fencing (12-gauge wire and a minimum of 5,000 volts) spaced about 4 to 6 inches apart up to eight feet is also effective.
+Simply using electric fencing (12-gauge wire and a minimum of 5,000 volts) spaced about 4 to 6 inches (10-15 cm.) apart up to 8 feet (2 m.) is also effective.
 Keeping fallen fruits and vegetables picked up is another good tip.

 How to Get Rid of a Bear When All Else Fails